sitting-duck/stuff/School - Comp Sci/Artificial Intelligence Spring 2015/Assn 1 - Basic Search/Part 1/search/README.md

 x - empty slot
 W - white tile

+This program will solve the puzzle for a maximum of 6 black and 6 white tiles.

 ####Puzzle Solution:
 A puzzle is in a solved state if all the black tiles are to the left of the empty slot, and all the white tiles are to the right of the empty slot. (the implications of this is that the empty slot will always be in the center slot, and that there will always be an odd number of slots.)